 One of these is to use your car less; for shorter journeys, you should consider walking or cycling rather than taking the car.
 Not only will this save money, but it will also help you get fitter too.
 Huge numbers of totally unnecessary car journeys are made every day, and many of these involve the daily school run.
 Around one-third of children who travel to school by car live within one mile of the school and one-tenth of them live within 500 yards of the school gates.
 Save money and walk your child to school.

-It is illegal and dangerous to drive a car with tyres that are not correctly inflated, but it is also very expensive.
-If the tyre pressure is too high it is in less contact with the road and is more easily damaged by running over potholes.
+It is illegal and dangerous to drive a car with tires that are not correctly inflated, but it is also very expensive.
+If the tire pressure is too high it is in less contact with the road and is more easily damaged by running over potholes.
 It is also more susceptible to inner tread wear which will reduce its life.

 The way in which you drive can have a huge impact on your car’s fuel consumption.
 The first thing to address is your state of mind.
 To drive economically you need to be calm and relaxed and in a defensive rather than an aggressive mode.